eyalk11/speech-to-text.nvim/README.md

 This is basically a tin wrapper around speech_recognition.
 So, you really want to check out its documentation.
 Should work OOB with whisper function.

-Uses keyboard, which I think on linux requires admin.
+Uses keyboard package , which I think on linux requires admin.
+Luckily, only used for detection of ESC so ESC might not work.
 Tested on windows only (but should work).

 ## Installation